Updated: 19 hours ago

 Children's development can have a positive or negative effect on children.

-For example, children are given opportunities to play, socialize and interact with other children and adults promote learning and development.
+For example, children are given opportunities to play, socialize and interact with other children and adults to promote learning and development.
 The absence of these opportunities adversely affects their development.

 For example, children brought up in poverty are less likely to progress in all aspects of their development.
 Children from more affluent backgrounds.